zyf0717/zyf0717.github.io/_posts/2025-08-27-building-llamacpp-strix-halo.markdown

 - They may not enable Vulkan cooperative matrix support (`VK_KHR_cooperative_matrix`).
 - There may only be GUI control over per-model parameters (flash-attention, KV quantization, offloading etc.), making headless operation inconvenient.

-*Specifically: GPT-5 highlighted that as of 27 Aug 2025, LM Studio’s shipped `llama.cpp` runtimes have not been built with Vulkan SDK versions that enable `VK_KHR_cooperative_matrix` (or newer cooperative-matrix extensions).
-Accordingly, it also predicts a real-world improvement from ~30 to ~50 t/s for gpt-oss-120b, an uplift of ~67%.*
+In particular, GPT-5 highlighted that as of 27 Aug 2025, LM Studio’s shipped `llama.cpp` runtimes have not been built with Vulkan SDK versions that enable `VK_KHR_cooperative_matrix` (or newer cooperative-matrix extensions).
+Accordingly, in the case of gpt-oss-120b, it also predicts a real-world improvement from ~30 t/s to ~50 t/s—an uplift of ~67%.

-As such, for improved performance on Strix Halo (e.g. with gpt-oss-120b), building a custom `llama.cpp` *should* unlock the Vulkan "fast" path and give greater control over runtime flags.

-The following was done in Ubuntu 24.04; it is unclear at this date if the same could be done on Windows.
+Results do indeed show that with Strix Halo, building a localized `llama.cpp` *does* unlock a significantly faster Vulkan path on Ubuntu 24.04—it is unclear at this date if the same could be done on Windows.

 ## 1. RADV + Vulkan SDK

-Provides the driver and API support required for cooperative-matrix matmul.
+First, the driver and API support required for cooperative-matrix matmul.

 ```bash
 # base toolchain